Low FODMAP diet - FAD or FAB?

 - your own gut’s sensitivity, enzyme levels and function

 2. Treat your constipation and slow gut transit (which may not be obvious to you).
 Constipation is a common cause of food intolerances; treating it can make you better able to tolerate high FODMAP foods.
-Also cutting back on FODMAPs can worsen constipation, so get this right is critical, including:
+Also cutting back on FODMAPs (in wheat, rye, barley and legumes) make it hard to get to the daily Australian fibre recommendation to consume 25-30g.
+This can worsen constipation.
+So getting this right is critical, including:

 - five serves of low FODMAP vegetables (consider white potato with skin, 1/4 cup canned chickpeas (drained and rinsed) or 1/2 cup canned lentils (drained an rinsed)